Maren Morris: 2016–2017: Breakthrough with Hero

-Morris self-released five songs on eponymous extended play, Maren Morris via Spotify in August 2015.
+Morris self-released five songs on eponymous extended play (EP), Maren Morris, via Spotify in August 2015.
 The songs gained 2.5 million streams on Spotify in a month, with three songs appearing on Spotify's US and Global "Viral 50" chart.
-The success of Morris's EP attracted the interest of major labels, and she was signed to Columbia Nashville, an imprint of Sony Music Nashville, in September 2015.
-The label re-released the five-song EP in November 2015.
-"My Church" was issued as the lead single.
-The EP charted at number 22 on the Billboard Top Country Albums chart and number one on the Top Heatseekers chart.
+The success of Morris's EP attracted the interest of major labels, and she was signed to Columbia Nashville, an imprint of Sony Music Nashville, in September.
+The label re-released the five-song EP in November, and "My Church" was issued as the lead single.
+The EP charted at number 22 on the US Top Country Albums chart and number one on the Top Heatseekers chart.

-"My Church" peaked at number five on the Billboard Hot Country Songs chart, number nine on the Billboard Country Airplay chart, and number three on the Canada Country chart.
+"My Church" peaked at number five on the US Hot Country Songs, number nine on the US Country Airplay, and number three on the Canada Country charts.
 In January 2018, Morris won Best Country Solo Performance for the song at the 60th Annual Grammy Awards.
-Her first Columbia Nashville album was released in June 2016 titled Hero.
-It reached number five on the Billboard 200, and number one on the country albums chart.
-Joe Caramanica of The New York Times called Hero "both utterly of its moment and also savvy enough to indicate how the future might sound."
+Her first Columbia Nashville album was released in June 2016, titled Hero.
+In the United States, it reached number five on the Billboard 200, and number one on the Top Country Albums chart.
+Joe Caramanica of The New York Times called Hero "both utterly of its moment and also savvy enough to indicate how the future might sound".
 Hero included three additional singles: "80's Mercedes", "I Could Use a Love Song" and "Rich".
 With the exception of "80's Mercedes", the singles reached the top ten of the Billboard country charts between 2016 and 2018.

-Morris embarked on a tour with Keith Urban in 2016.
-This was followed by the headlining "Hero" tour in 2017.
+Morris embarked on a tour, Ripcord World Tour, with Keith Urban in 2016.
+This was followed by the headlining Hero tour in 2017.
 A deluxe edition of Hero was released in March 2017, featuring three new recordings.
 She also provided vocals to Thomas Rhett's "Craving You", released in April 2017.
-Morris was also featured on Niall Horan's pop song "Seeing Blind", released in June 2018 and opened for Horan on his Flicker World Tour in 2018.
+Morris was also featured on Niall Horan's song "Seeing Blind", released in June 2018 and opened for Horan on his Flicker World Tour in 2018.
 In response to the 2017 Las Vegas shooting, Morris released "Dear Hate", a song she had written and recorded with Vince Gill, with all proceeds from the track going to the Music City Cares Fund.
-Morris earned "Best New Artist" accolade from the Country Music Association and several more Grammy nominations.
+Morris earned Best New Artist accolade from the Country Music Association and several more Grammy nominations.